awesomemotive/edd-product-updates/README.md

 ## Known Issues
 * Multiple emails can potentially be sent at once which would screw with the edd_pup_sending_email transient and several functions
+* Sending a test email or clicking the preview button while still on the "Add New Email" screen will result in duplicate posts being created
 * Needs to be tested with more email templates
 * Some functions still require nonce checks
-* Filters and actions need to be added throughout the plugin
+* Filters and actions need to be added throughout

 ## Limitations
 * Multiple email messages cannot be sent at the same time (meaning multiple users cannot be sending campaigns all at once).
 Possible solution: have a queue of emails waiting to be sent.